 She suddenly felt exhausted and opened the door, eager to leave her reflections and worries on the doorstep.

 As she went inside, she realized that the biggest antithesis was that she felt so much at home.

 I was inspired by this video to use my habitual walk over the Qasr Al-Nil bridge as a departure for my story.
-The video, which quite accurately reflects my own experiences in Cairo, was made by two filmmakers who are working on a documentary ‘The People’s Girls’ about sexual harassment in Cairo.
+The video, which quite accurately reflects my own experiences of living in Cairo (read an earlier post here), was made by two filmmakers who are working on a documentary ‘The People’s Girls’ about sexual harassment in Cairo.
 Click here to visit their Facebook page.

 For those women in Egypt who can relate to these experiences – everyone! – please visit harassmap.org.